-- 8.1 The effective maturity parameter is another input into the risk-weight function used by banks that adopted the IRB approach for the measurement of their exposure to credit risk.
-For banks using the foundation IRB (FIRB) approach, regulation 23(11)(d)(ii) of the Regulations set this parameter at 2.5 years, unless the exposure relates to a repurchase or resale transaction, in which case an effective maturity equal to six months shall apply. - 8.2 For banks with approval to apply the AIRB approach, this effective maturity is calculated in accordance with the relevant requirements of regulation 23(13)(d)(ii)(B) of the Regulations. - 8.3 Moreover, in terms of regulation 23(11)(d)(A) the PA may exempt exposures under the FIRB approach from the 2.5 years effective maturity, and instead require banks to calculate the effective maturity of these exposures in accordance with the relevant requirements specified in regulation 23(13)(d)(ii)(B).
+- 8.1.
+The effective maturity parameter is an input into the risk-weight function used by banks that adopted the IRB approach for the measurement of their exposure to credit risk.
+For banks using the foundation IRB (FIRB) approach, regulation 23(11)(d)(ii) of the Regulations sets this parameter at 2.5 years, unless the exposure relates to a repurchase or resale transaction, in which case an effective maturity equal to six months shall apply. - 8.2.
+For banks with approval to apply the AIRB approach, this effective maturity is calculated in accordance with the relevant requirements specified in regulation 23(13)(d)(ii)(B) of the Regulations.

-8.4 Accordingly, banks that adopted the FIRB approach for the measurement of their exposures to credit risk are hereby directed to calculate the effective maturity of these exposures in accordance with the requirements of regulation 23(13)(d)(ii)(B).
+- 8.3.
+Moreover, in terms of regulation 23(11)(d)(ii)(A) of the Regulations the PA may exempt exposures under the FIRB approach from the 2.5 years effective maturity, and instead require banks to calculate the effective maturity of these exposures in accordance with the relevant requirements specified in regulation 23(13)(d)(ii)(B) of the Regulations. - 8.4.
+Accordingly, banks that adopted the FIRB approach for the measurement of their exposures to credit risk are hereby directed to calculate the effective maturity of these exposures in accordance with the requirements specified in regulation 23(13)(d)(ii)(B) of the Regulations.